-You just picked up fresh Maine lobsters tails from your local seafood purveyor or were lucky to receive a delivery to your door from LobsterAnywhere.
-Now how do you prepare them for cooking?
-While there are a few ways to prep tails, we will show you how and why we love to butterfly lobster tails.
-In this article we will offer step-by-step instructions, plus easy cooking recipes for butterflying lobster tails.
-To explore more methods for cooking lobster tails, check out our comprehensive guide on How to Cook Lobster Tails: Boil, Bake, Broil, Steam and Grill.
+You just picked up fresh Maine lobster tails from your local seafood purveyor or were lucky to receive a delivery to your door from LobsterAnywhere.
+Now, how do you prepare them for cooking?
+While there are a few ways to prep tails, we will show you how and why we love butterfly lobster tails.
+In this article, we will offer step-by-step instructions, plus easy cooking recipes for butterflying lobster tails.

 Why Butterfly Lobster Tails?

-- Cut for the Grill: Because the tails lie flat this allows for more grill surface contact.
+- Cut for the Grill: Because the tails lie flat, this allows for more grill surface contact.

 - Shorten Cook Time: With the tail cut and the meat exposed, tail meat will cook in a flash.